shanefully-done/mapleting/client/README.md

-# Mapleting Python Client
+# MapleTing Python Client

-Python-based monitoring agent for the Mapleting system.
+Python-based monitoring agent for the MapleTing system.
 Monitors Android applications via ADB and sends heartbeat updates to the Next.js server.

 ## Features